Bank Recovery and Resolution

 In 2011, the Financial Stability Board, which had been created by the G20 Governments in response to the financial crisis, published a set of “Key Attributes of Effective Resolution Regimes for Financial Institutions”.
 These have since informed the development of Bank Recovery and Resolution regulations which have been introduced in many jurisdictions around the world.

 Approach to Bank Recovery and Resolution in the Isle of Man

-One learning from the financial crisis was the need for banks themselves to develop detailed plans as to how they would seek to recover from a stress event, or events, serious enough to threaten the viability of the bank.
+One learning from the global financial crisis was the need for banks themselves to develop detailed plans as to how they would seek to recover from a stress event, or events, serious enough to threaten the viability of the bank.
 By considering these events in advance and documenting actions which bank management might take in response, the resilience of a bank to a potential ‘shock’ event may be improved.
-The Authority’s expectations of locally licenced banks in relation to recovery planning are currently being finalised and will be made available to banks shortly.

 Under the Act, the Authority requires banks incorporated in the Isle of Man to prepare recovery plans and to keep them up to date.
 These recovery plans are also to be submitted to the Authority for review, normally on an annual basis.
 Guidance to assist banks in the preparation of their recovery plans is available here.

 Where considered relevant, the Authority will also obtain and review the recovery plans for banks which are incorporated in other jurisdictions and which have branch operations in the Isle of Man.

 Regulations which set out how the Authority will ensure the separation of its functions as a resolution authority from its functions as a regulatory supervisor, can be accessed here